openstack/keystone-specs/attic/v3/identity-api-v3.rst

-Keystone optionally supports the ability to manage domain specific configuration options via the API, allowing configuration options to be overriden for a given domain.
+Keystone optionally supports the ability to manage domain specific configuration options via the API, allowing configuration options to be overridden for a given domain.
 In addition, *New in version 3.6 (experimental)*, the default configuration options can also be retrieved.

 Domain specific configuration options are structured within their group